arangodb-managed/terraform-provider-oasis/docs/resources/private_endpoint.md

 - `aks` (Block List, Max: 1) Private Endpoint Resource Private Endpoint AKS field (see [below for nested schema](#nestedblock--aks))
 - `aws` (Block List, Max: 1) Private Endpoint Resource Private Endpoint AWS field (see [below for nested schema](#nestedblock--aws))
 - `description` (String) Private Endpoint Resource Private Endpoint Description field
 - `enable_private_dns` (Bool) If set, private DNS zone integration is enabled for this private endpoint service.
 For GCP this bool is immutable, so can only be set during the creation.
+For AKS this boolean cannot be set.
 - `dns_names` (List of String) Private Endpoint Resource Private Endpoint DNS Names field (list of dns names)
 - `gcp` (Block List, Max: 1) Private Endpoint Resource Private Endpoint GCP field (see [below for nested schema](#nestedblock--gcp))